Frequently Asked Questions

 Yes, the final beneficiaries of eeef are municipal, local and regional authorities as well as public and private entities acting on behalf of those authorities such as utilities, public transportation providers, social housing associations, energy service companies etc. The applicant can therefore be a private company, however looking at the complete project there must be involvement of a municipality (e.g. a concession or long-term contract with the municipality, or a co-investment of the municipality).

 The Investment Manager of eeef, would be the first contact with regard to projects.
-Should you have information on the envisaged project/s (e.g. project teaser or even if available comprehensive project description/investment memo, a financial model, technical and environmental details etc.), please submit them together with all other information via the eligibility check.
+Should you have information on the envisaged project/s (e.g. project teaser or even if available comprehensive project description/investment memo, a financial model, technical and environmental details etc.), please submit them together with all other information via email@example.com.
 The Investment Manager conducts pre due diligence discussions with potential partners to identify how the Fund could fit with the project strategy.

 The Investment Manager of eeef screens the projects and conducts the due diligence.
 However, the investment decision is taken by the Investment Committee of the Fund.